 I have lived in Vietnam for many years.
 Like any country in the world, there are things that you should be concerned about when you are traveling to a foreign country like Vietnam.

-Vietnam is generally a safe place for tourists to travel.
+Vietnam is a safe place for tourists to travel.
 But like any country in the world, there are precautions that you need to take to ensure your safety.
-Most of the Vietnam crimes are considered crimes of opportunity; this means that someone will see that your handbag is not secure so that they will grab it.
-Or they may see your wallet is hanging out of your pocket, so you get pickpocketed.
-The best thing you can do to ensure your safety is to remain vigilant and use your common sense.
+Most of the Vietnam crimes are considered crimes of opportunity; someone may see your backpack is not secure so that they will grab it.
+To stay safe in Vietnam remain vigilant and use your common sense.

 Vietnam Travel and Safety